spbnick/spbnick.github.io/_posts/2016-06-24-Braun-Cruzer3-battery-replacement.markdown

 ![Soldered contact front][soldered_contact_front]

 If you look inside the holder, you should be able to see the polarity marks at the bottom.
-Here the plus is visible and you can just about see the minus.
+Here the plus is visible, and you can just about see the minus.
 I chose to solder the copper to the negative terminals, presuming that there will be more area to make contact with and it will be more reliable.